matrix-org/matrix-spec-proposals/proposals/3083-restricted-rooms.md

-It may seem that just having the `allow` key with `public` join rules is enough (as originally suggested in [MSC2962](https://github.com/matrix-org/matrix-doc/pull/2962)), but there are concerns that changing the behaviour of a pre-existing a `public` join rule may cause security issues in older implementations (that do not yet understand the new behaviour).
+It may seem that just having the `allow` key with `public` join rules is enough (as originally suggested in [MSC2962](https://github.com/matrix-org/matrix-doc/pull/2962)), but there are concerns that changing the behaviour of a pre-existing `public` join rule may cause security issues in older implementations (that do not yet understand the new behaviour).
 This could be solved by introducing a new room version, thus it seems clearer to introduce a new join rule -- `restricted`.